 A respected authority and leader in the consulting industry, Horacio has expertise in business strategy, technology and operations, talent and diversity, and the future of consulting.
 He joined Booz Allen in 1992 as a consultant to commercial clients, was elected vice president in 1999, and served as chief personnel officer, chief strategy and talent officer, and president and chief operating officer before becoming CEO.
 He also is a member of the firm’s board of directors.

 Born and raised in Argentina, Horacio originally came to the United States to attend college.
 He holds a B.B.A. from the University of Wisconsin Eau Claire and an M.B.A. degree from the University of Chicago.
-He is a member of the United States Holocaust Memorial Museum’s Committee on Conscience, the Kennedy Center Corporate Fund Board, the Children’s National Medical Center Board of Directors, and the Aerospace Industries Association Finance Committee.
-He is a recipient of the 2020 Horatio Alger Award.
+Today, he is a member of the Board of Directors for Children’s National Medical Center and CARE.
+He is also a member of the United States Holocaust Memorial Museum’s Committee on Conscience, the Kennedy Center Corporate Fund Board, and the Aerospace Industries Association Finance Committee.
+He received the Horatio Alger Award in 2020.